-3 Stability of the system, and cutsets
+3 On the stability of the system

 Let L(t) be the total number of tips (i.e., unapproved transactions) in the system at time t.
-One, of course, expects that the stochastic process L(t) remains $stable^7$ (more precisely, positive recurrent, see Sections 4.4 and 6.5 of [9] for formal definitions; in particular, positive recurrence implies that the limit of $\mathbb{P}[L(t) = k]$ as $t \to \infty$ should exist and be positive for all $k \geq 1$).
+One, of course, expects that the stochastic process L(t) remains $stable^6$ (more precisely, positive recurrent, see Sections 4.4 and 6.5 of [11] for formal definitions; in particular, positive recurrence implies that the limit of $\mathbb{P}[L(t) = k]$ as $t \to \infty$ should exist and be positive for all $k \ge 1$ ).
 Intuitively, we expect that L(t) should fluctuate around a constant value, and not escape to infinity (thus leaving a lot of unapproved transactions behind).

-7under an additional assumption that the process is time-homogeneous
+&lt;sup>6under an additional assumption that the process is time-homogeneous

 To analyze the stability properties of L(t), we need some assumptions.
-Let λ be the rate of the input (Poisson) flow of transactions; for simplicity, let us assume for now that it remains constant.
-Assume that all devices have approximately the same computing power, and let h(L, N) be the average time a device needs to do the calculations necessary to issue a transaction in the situation when there are L tips and the total number of transactions is N. First, we consider the strategy when, to issue a transaction, a node just chooses two tips at random and approves them.
-In this case, one may assume that the Poisson flows of approvals to different tips are independent, and have rate $2\lambda/L$ (to justify this, cf. e.g. Proposition 5.2 of [9]).
+One of them is that transactions are issued by large number of roughly independent entities, so the process of incoming transactions can be modeled by a Poisson point process (cf. e.g. Section 5.3 of [11]).
+Let $\lambda$ be the rate of that Poisson process; for simplicity, let us assume for now that it remains constant in time.
+Assume also that all devices have approximately the same computing power, and let h(L, N) be the average time a device needs to do the calculations necessary to issue a transaction in the situation when there are L tips and the total number of transactions is N. Then, let us assume that all nodes behave in the following way: to issue a transaction, a node just chooses two tips at random and approves them.
+It should be observed that, in general, it is not a good idea for the "honest nodes" to adopt this strategy.
+It has a number of practical disadvantages, in particular, it does not offer enough protection against "lazy" or malicious nodes (see Section 4.1 below).
+On the other hand, we still consider it since it is simpler to analyze, and therefore one may get insight on the system's behavior for more complicated tip selection strategies.
+For this strategy, one may assume that the Poisson flows of approvals to different tips are independent, and have rate $\lambda/L$ (this follows e.g. from Proposition 5.3 of [11], which says that if we independently classify each event of a Poisson process according to a list of some possible subtypes, then the processes of events of each subtype are independent Poisson processes).
 Therefore,

-$$\mathbb{P}[\text{nobody approves a given tip during time } h(L, N)] = \exp\left(-\frac{2\lambda h(L, N)}{L}\right). \quad (1)$$
+$$\mathbb{P}[\text{nobody approves a given tip during time } h(L, N)] = \exp\left(-\frac{\lambda h(L, N)}{L}\right).$$ (1)